Admission to Programs of Study

 College and Career Readiness Programs

 Corporate and Continuing Education

 Central Piedmont follows an open-door policy that welcomes all students without regard to color, creed, disability, race, national origin, or gender.
 Steps for admission vary, depending on the learning goals of each student.
 An admissions office is available on every campus.
-For questions, contact us at email@example.com or by phone at 704.330.2722.
+On Central Campus, it is on the second floor (ground floor) lobby of the Central High Building and can be reached by phone at 704.330.6006.

 ENROLLMENT STEPS ARE AVAILABLE AT cpcc.edu/getstarted.

 For complete information regarding costs to attend the college, see the Tuition and Fees section of the catalog.

 The Office of Academic Advising serves the academic and course needs of all first-time college students.
 These services are available in Room 360 of the Central High Building on Central Campus or by calling 704.330.6454.

 Career & College Promise (High School Enrollment)

 Students currently enrolled in North Carolina high schools who want to take courses at Central Piedmont may call 704.330.6637 or visit the Career & College Promise website.